Daniil Medvedev collides with TV camera during semi-final defeat - NewsBreak

 Daniil Medvedev had an angry run-in with a courtside TV camera as he missed out on a place in the final of the Western & Southern Open.

-The top seed was a set ahead against fellow Russian Andrey Rublev when he collided with the camera during a rally.
+The top seed was a set ahead against fellow Russian Andrey Rublev in Cincinnati when he collided with the camera during a rally.

 Clearly annoyed at its positioning on the court, Medvedev shoved the lens with his foot before complaining to the umpire that he “could have broken my hand”.